-The area $\mathcal{A}_{min}$ is nothing but the intersection of the interpolation zones of all possible forests, or equivalently of a forest containing all possible trees (and therefore all possible cuts).
-As an example note that in the case of centered trees, every cut may occur with a positive probability.
+The area $\mathcal{A}_{min}$ is the intersection of the interpolation zones of all possible forests, or equivalently of a forest containing all possible trees (and therefore all possible cuts).
+As an example note that in the case of median trees, every cut may occur with a positive probability.
 Therefore, $\mathcal{A}_{min}$ matches the volume of the interpolation area of an infinite Median RF.
-In the following proposition, we control the volume $\mu(\mathcal{A}_{min})$ of the minimal interpolation zone of a Median RF, with $\mu$ the Lebesgue measure.
+In the following proposition, we control the Lebesgue measure (denoted by $\mu$) of the core interpolation area $\mathcal{A}_{min}^{\mathrm{MedRF}}$ of an infinite Median RF.

-\begin{proposition} For all $n\geq 2$, for all $d\geq 2$, consider an infinite Median RF $\infforest^{\mathrm{MedRF}}$.
+\begin{proposition} For all $n\geq 2$, for all $d\geq 2$, consider an infinite Median RF.
 Then,

 \end{proposition}